foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/elemw_grp.rst

      Other fields of the structure do not have to contain valid data and are filled by the function (``shape``, ``rank``, ``el_params``, etc).

- - If the result of an operation is out of containers’ range, it is saturated to the container’s limit.
+ - If the result of an operation is out of container’s range, it is saturated to the container’s limit.

  - The kernel supports in-place computation.
 It means that output and input tensor structures